antonvw/wex/ROADMAP.md

 # roadmap
+- fix the shown revision comment (make_comment error)
+- test blame and ex mode

 - add version to static libs as well
-- svn also supports blame previous revision
 - use boost python for scripting
 - current stc uses old scintilla
   - does not support json bool, see config.cpp